-- as at 31 December 2014, the Board of Directors and the Management Board of the Bank had responsibility for monitoring the Bank's compliance with risk limits and capital adequacy ratios as established by the Bank's internal documentation.
-With the objective of monitoring effectiveness of the Bank's risk management procedures and their consistent application during 2014 the Board of Directors and the Management Board of the Bank periodically discussed reports prepared by the risk management and internal audit functions, and considered proposed corrective actions.
+- the frequency and consistency of reports prepared by the Bank's Risk Management and Internal Audit functions during 2015, which cover the Group's credit, operational, market, interest rate, legal, liquidity and reputational risk management, was in compliance with the Bank's internal documentation.
+The reports included observations made by the Bank's Risk Management and Internal Audit functions as to their assessment of the effectiveness of the Bank's procedures and methodologies, and recommendations for improvement; - as at 31 December 2015, the Board of Directors and the Management Board of the Bank had responsibility for monitoring the Group's compliance with risk limits and capital adequacy ratios as established by the Bank's internal documentation.
+With the objective of monitoring effectiveness of the Group's risk management procedures and their consistent application during 2015 the Board of Directors and the Management Board of the Bank periodically discussed reports prepared by the Risk Management and Internal Audit functions, and considered proposed corrective actions.

-Our procedures with respect to elements of the Bank's internal control and organisation of its risk management systems were performed solely for the purpose of examining whether these elements, as prescribed in the Federal Law and described above, are in compliance with the requirements established by the Bank of Russia.
+Our procedures with respect to elements of the Group's internal control and organisation of its risk management systems were performed solely for the purpose of examining whether these elements, as prescribed in the Federal Law and described above, are in compliance with the requirements established by the Bank of Russia.